ccarl008/dogBook/DevProject/README.md

-# 🐶 Doggify - A Social Media for Dogs
+# 🐶 DogBook- A Social Media for Dogs

 A fun, dog-themed webpage where users can:
 - Fetch random dog pictures 🖼️